kalebwbishop/senior-design/README.md

 - Designed and implemented a breadth first search web scraper for Allrecipies.com.
 This allows us to get large amounts of text data paired with image data.
 We can then use this data for our AI.
 - Used the ChatGPT api in order to classify different images into categories.

+### Eric Buffington
+- Building up a NLP model by gradually increaasing complexity and ensuring accuracy at each step
+- Implemented multiple tokenizers to find which worked best with my NLP model
+- Began testing how the NLP adnd Tokenizer worked together at a very basic level

 ---